nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 console.log(`7th Fibonacci is ---> ${calculateFibonacci(7)}`);
 ```

-- The above solution has time and <b>space complexity</b> of `O(n)`.
+- The above solutionMimicPQ has time and <b>space complexity</b> of `O(n)`.

 #### Memory optimization

-We can optimize the space used in our previous solution.
+We can optimize the space used in our previous solutionMimicPQ.
 We don’t need to store all the <b>Fibonacci numbers</b> up to `n`, as we only need two previous numbers to calculate the next <b>Fibonacci number</b>.
-We can use this fact to further improve our solution:
+We can use this fact to further improve our solutionMimicPQ:

 ```js
 function calculateFibonacci(n) {